embedded-office/canopen-stack/docs/docs/usecase/configuration.md

 - The start address of the domain memory area [`uint8_t *`] shall be set to the first address of the domain

-The object entry, presenting the example domain above to the CANopen network, should be defined within the manufacturer specific area (e.g. index 0x2500, subindex 0x00) with the following object directory entry definition line:
+The object entry, presenting the example domain above to the CANopen network, should be defined within the manufacturer-specific area (e.g. index 0x2500, subindex 0x00) with the following object directory entry definition line:

 ```c
 { CO_KEY(0x2500, 0, CO_DOMAIN|CO_OBJ____RW), CO_TDOMAIN, (uintptr_t)&AppDomain },
 ```

 Note: The standard type implementation `CO_TDOMAIN` assumes, that the domain memory is located in RAM and is direct accessible.
-For other types of domain, a project specific domain type shall be implemented.
+For other types of domain, a project-specific domain type shall be implemented.

 ### Heartbeat Consumer Definition